 BMR = 1,410 Calories/day

 The BMR is measured under very restrictive circumstances while awake.
 An accurate BMR measurement requires that a person's sympathetic nervous system is inactive, which means the person must be completely rested.
 Basal metabolism is usually the largest component of a person's total caloric needs.
-The daily calorie needs is the BMR value multiplied by a factor with a value between 1.2 and 1.9, depending on the activity level.
+The daily caloric need is the BMR value multiplied by a factor with a value between 1.2 and 1.9, depending on activity level.

 In most situations, the BMR is estimated with equations summarized from statistical data.
 The most commonly used equation is the Mifflin - St Jeor equation, which is what our BMR Calculator uses:

 BMR = 10 × weight(kg) + 6.25 × height(cm) - 5 × age(y) + 5 (man)

 BMR = 10 × weight(kg) + 6.25 × height(cm) - 5 × age(y) - 161 (woman)

 Muscle Mass – Aerobic exercise such as running or cycling has no effect on BMR.
 However, anaerobic exercise, such as weight-lifting, indirectly leads to a higher BMR because it builds muscle mass, increasing resting energy consumption.
 The more muscle mass in the physical composition of an individual, the higher the BMR required to sustain their body at a certain level.